Quora: Founding and naming

 Quora was co-founded by former Facebook employees Adam D'Angelo and Charlie Cheever in June 2009.
-In an answer to the question "How did Adam D'Angelo and Charlie Cheever come up with the name Quora?" written on Quora in 2011, Charlie Cheever stated, "We spent a few hours brainstorming and writing down all the ideas that we could think of.
-After consulting with friends and eliminating ones we didn't love, we narrowed it down to 5 or 6 finalists, and eventually settled on Quora."
-Cheever went on to state, "The closest competition that [the name] Quora had was Quiver."
+In an answer to the question, "How did Adam D'Angelo and Charlie Cheever come up with the name Quora?"
+Cheever wrote:

+We spent a few hours brainstorming and writing down all the ideas that we could think of.
+After consulting with friends and eliminating ones we didn't love, we narrowed it down to 5 or 6 finalists, and eventually settled on Quora.
+The closest competition that [the name] Quora had was Quiver.